mochabyte0x/mochabyte0x.github.io/_posts/2025-06-11-Evade-Modern-AVs-in-2025.md

 }
 ```

-The code is fairly easy to understand, so I won't go in detail.
+The code is fairly easy to understand, so I won't go into detail.
 At this point, we've got a clean, unhooked version of `NTDLL.DLL` in memory that we can abuse :P !

 ![](assets/attachment/06191ff4529f72493a73ce576aa9e6ae.png)